Dear Readers/Visitors,

 The compulsory conciliation process had never been used before and came with no guarantees of success.
 But, the international system had delivered for us once before, and we were determined to try again, by trusting in the power of justice.

-After 18 months, we managed to reach agreement with Australia and in March of 2018 we signed a Treaty at the headquarters of the United Nations witnessed by Secretary-General Guterres.
-The Treaty was ratified on 30 August 2019 in Dili with an exchange of diplomatic notes between the Prime Ministers of Timor-Leste and Australia.
+After 18 months, we managed to reach an agreement with Australia and, in March 2018, we signed a Treaty at the United Nations headquarters, in the presence of Secretary-General António Guterres.
+The “Treaty between the Democratic Republic of Timor-Leste and Australia establishing their respective maritime boundaries in the Timor Sea” was ratified on August 30, 2019, in Dili, with the exchange of Diplomatic Notes between the Prime Ministers of Timor-Leste and Australia.

 Kay Rala Xanana Gusmão